 1) Name and title of nominator.
 Candidates may nominate themselves for the Award.
 If not self-nominating, nominator should provide one of the letters of support.

-3) Curriculum vitae for the candidate including a list of invited talks and showing initial tenure track position and year of appointment if different from current position.
+2) Curriculum vitae for the candidate including a list of invited talks and showing initial tenure track position and year of appointment if different from current position.
 Please do not submit personally identifiable information such as birthdate or social security number.
 If career breaks have been taken, please explicitly state the time periods.